 - Unauthorized use, possession, or access of assignments.

-- Disregard of Exam time limits.
+- Disregard of exam time limits.

 - Submission of a project different than what was assigned for your section.